nikuehn/GM_Spatial_Correlation/sim_spatcorr.md

 Now, I partition the data into event, station terms and residuals $\delta WS$, using INLA (I also tried `lmer`, and results are pretty much the same).
 Then, one can run a spatial correlation model on just the residuals.
-The standard deviaions match quite well the theoretical values.
+The standard deviations match quite well the theoretical values.

 ```r